jlapeyre/PrimeSieve.jl/README.md

 The efficient algorithms (or methods) are :auto (the default), :dr, and :tabsieve.
-The default, :auto, tries to choose the faster between :dr and :tabsieve (but it is not perfect!).
+The default, :auto, tries to choose the faster between :dr and :tabsieve (see Notes below).
 The other algorithms are slower in all cases.
 They are: :legendre, :lehmer, :meissel, :lmo, :sieve.
 The algorithm :dr uses an efficient parallel Deleglise Rivat method.
 The algorithm :tabsieve uses a combination of tables and a